Last Updated on

 The total capital also depends on what type/s of bread you’re planning to sell.
 If you’ll exclusively sell plain or malunggay pandesal, the cost to put up the business will be significantly lower since its ingredients are inexpensive and readily available (see table above to have an idea how much money you need to start a pandesal bakery).

 - You have ready buyers regardless of the social class you’re trying to target.
-For the masa, classic Filipino breads are proven best-sellers.
+For the masa, classic Filipino bread is a proven best-seller.
 The higher-end market, on the other hand, buys more expensive varieties like hamburger buns, French bread, and cinnamon rolls.

 - People buy convenience.
 The working class is too busy (or broke) to sit down in a fine dining restaurant to eat.
 They want a quick way to satisfy their cravings like a bread they can easily buy from a bakery and bring wherever they go.

 - It’s more demanding than food cart business or other food businesses that require smaller capital.
 Apart from the initial investment, you also have to invest a lot of your time, dedication, and patience to see it through the tough times.
-That’s why people who start a bakery business in the Philippines without any passion in bread-making rarely succeeds.
+That’s why people who start a bakery business in the Philippines without any passion for bread-making rarely succeed.

-How to start a bakery business in the Philippines.
+How to Start a Bakery Business in the Philippines: 12 Steps.

 Running a bakery business in the Philippines is challenging.